Olean- Bernard Thomas Lyaski, of Olean, went to his eternal rest, surrounded by his children on Saturday (March 14, 2020), after a brief illness.

 Online condolences may be made at www.guentherfh.com.

-To plant a tree in memory of Bernard T. Lyaski, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Bernard T. Lyaski, please visit our floral store.